stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 06 - Mental Models and Representations.md

 These errors, like most, are more correctly called _design-induced errors_.

+Examples:
-Discard Changes
+Discard Changes,
-CAPS_LOCK
+CAPS_LOCK,
-Scrolling Frenzy
+Scrolling Frenzy,
-Focus Uncertainity
+Focus Uncertainity.

 ## Chapter 5: Human Error?
 No, Bad Design